Walter Lorrain Brodie

 Walter Lorrain Brodie VC MC (28 July 1884 – 23 August 1918) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Life

-He was born on 28 July 1884 the son of John Wilson Brodie, an Edinburgh chartered accountant, and his wife, Grace Mary Lorrain.
+He was born on 28 July 1884 the son of John Wilson Brodie, an Edinburgh chartered accountant, and his wife Grace Mary Lorrain.
 The family lived at 13 Belgrave Place in Edinburgh's fashionable West End.
 At the time of Walter's death they had moved to a nearby house at 23 Belgrave Crescent.
 He was educated at Edinburgh Academy then at the Royal Military College, Sandhurst.

-He appears to have been a career soldier and became a lieutenant in the Highland Light Infantry in 1906.
+A career soldier, he was commissioned second lieutenant in the Highland Light Infantry in March 1904 and became a lieutenant in 1906.
 He was an expert in the use of machine-guns.

-At the time of his deed which earned the Victoria Cross was 29 years old, and a lieutenant in the 2nd Battalion, The Highland Light Infantry, British Army during the First World War when the following deed took place on 11 November 1914 near Becelaere, Belgium, for which he was awarded the VC:
+Brodie was 29 years old, and a lieutenant in the 2nd Battalion, The Highland Light Infantry, British Army during the First World War when the following deed took place on 11 November 1914 near Becelaere, Belgium, for which he was awarded the VC: